The Snack Hack Every Sports Mom Needs (That Saves Money & Sanity)

 • Pasta w/protein and vegetable in each of the 4 section

-💡 Mom tip: Cut everything bite-sized so kids can eat easily in the car.
+💡 Mom tip: Cut everything bite-sized and pre peeled so kids can eat easily in the car.

 Snack Box Idea #2: Variety Snack Box (8 Section)